sendgrid/docs/source/API_Reference/SMTP_API/building_an_smtp_email.md

 }
 {% endcodeblock %}

 The X-SMTPAPI header is a JSON-encoded associative array consisting of several sections, below are examples of JSON strings using each section.
-This header can be added to any SMTP message sent to SendGrid and the instructions in the header will be interpreted and applied to that message’s transaction.
+Add this header to any SMTP message sent to SendGrid and the instructions in the header will be interpreted and applied to that message’s transaction.
 You can enable these sections with the X-SMTPAPI header:

 - [Scheduling Your Send](#-Scheduling-your-send)
 - [Substitution Tags](#-Substitution-tags)